We are a Canadian-owned business employing local workers and supporting the economy 1-613-749-0001 Location

 These details can be critical to the overall design or furniture placement.
 It is also beneficial to take measurements of larger fixtures if they are close to the furniture.

-Now that your simple room sketch is complete, it is now a valuable tool you can use when shopping for the right furniture for your space.
+Now that your simple room sketch is complete, it is a valuable tool you can use when shopping for the right furniture for your space.
 You can also update this sketch whenever you purchase new furniture in the future, so keep it handy for the next time you might need it.

-Measuring Points of Entry
+Step 7: Measuring Points of Entry for Delivery Day

 If the entryway clearance (C) exceeds the piece’s width, you can move it horizontally.
 Alternatively, if the entryway clearance (C) is less than the piece’s width, you must move it vertically, meaning that the entryway height must exceed the furniture’s width.